-Wealth disparity is increasing in the U.S., while workers endure low wages; unequal pay based on gender, race, sexual orientation, and other factors; and firings for unjust cause.
+Workers endure low wages, unequal pay based on gender, race and sexual orientation, and get fired for unjust cause.

 Growing numbers of communities are stirring under these inequitable conditions, and realizing an underlying commonality: We live under a legal paradigm whereby corporations wield greater rights and privileges than real human beings.

-Evidence of growing discontent and increased recognition of what is at stake can be seen through grassroots efforts such as Occupy, 15 Now, and the adoption of local laws granting paid family and sick leave.
+Evidence of growing discontent and increased recognition of what is at stake can be seen through grassroots efforts such as Occupy Wall Street, 15 Now, Black Lives Matter and the adoption of local laws to pass new paid family and sick leave policies.

-CELDF is working with communities to advance the rights of workers, beginning in Spokane, WA, and now involving other states.
+CELDF is working with communities to advance the rights of workers in such a way as to infuse public governance into the workplace.

-This includes advancing worker rights to establish the right to a living or family wage; the right to equal pay for equal work – regardless of race, gender, sexual orientation, or other identifying traits; the right to be protected from unjust firing; and the protection of those rights over the rights claimed by corporations.
-Corporate “rights” today are upheld and protected by our legislatures and judiciary, while worker rights are sacrificed at the corporate altar.
+Our work challenging this paradigm of control has included advancing, in geographic jurisdictions, worker rights to establish the right to a living or family wage; the right to equal pay for equal work – regardless of race, gender, sexual orientation, or other identifying traits; the right to be protected from unjust firing; and the protection of those rights over the rights claimed by corporations.

 Changing this requires a people’s movement.
-And, as in the past, when workers are marginalized and subjected to inequitable and unjust economic and workplace conditions, there stirs the potential for a new labor frontier to emerge in the U.S.
+And, as in the past, when workers are marginalized and subjected to inequitable and unjust economic and workplace conditions, there stirs the potential for new labor movements.

-Worker rights begins with each of us, in the places where we live – working to advance those rights from the grassroots and into higher levels of our governing structures.
+Worker rights begins with each of us, in the places where we live – working to advance those rights from the grassroots.

 The National Labor Relation Act of 1935 (also known as the Wagner Act) is held up as the golden shield in protection of the rights of workers in the U.S. The federal law was driven into place by economic, social, and political pressure culminating from decades of confrontation, some bloody and deadly, between major industrial powers and everyday railroad and factory workers.
 The law protected the right to unionization, collective bargaining, and organizing and negotiating tactics such as prolonged strikes.